A Comprehensive Guide to What is REST API Security

 what is rest api security

 As applications increasingly rely on web services to exchange data and functionality, the security of these services becomes paramount.
 Representational State Transfer (REST) is a popular architectural style for designing web services.
 REST APIs serve as the backbone for communication between clients and servers in a RESTful architecture.
-In this article, we will explore REST API security, discuss its importance, and highlight best practices to safeguard your data and resources.

 What is REST API Security?